 # Performing the ITP for two populations with the B-spline basis

-ITP.result <- ITP2bspline(
+ITP_result <- ITP2bspline(

 NASAtemp$milan, NASAtemp$paris,